Skin Aging & Anti-Aging

 The best anti-aging skin care treatment is actually a combination of multiple different skin rejuvenation options.
 Aging of the skin is caused by damage to three different layers of the skin including the surface epidermis, the deep skin dermis and the fat under the skin, the subcutaneous fat.
 No treatment can correct sun damage and aging to all three layers.
 A combined three layer or multilayer approach is required for effective skin rejuvenation because treatments must be directed at the surface, the deeper skin dermis, and the fat beneath the skin.
 Skin surface anti-aging treatments include exfoliation, prescription medications, laser skin treatments, intense pulse light or IPL treatments, and other surface treatments to remove blemishes such as fine wrinkles, dry skin, sun spots, age spots, pigment and red spots.
 Correction of deeper skin aging changes in the dermis requires production of new collagen and improvement in skin elasticity.
 New collagen production can be stimulated by prescription creams, laser treatments, and skin tightening treatments using radiofrequency, ultrasound, infrared and other heat producing technologies.
 Injectable facial fillers like collagen and hyaluronic acid can be used to plump the dermis and fill wrinkles and lines.
 Dynamic lines or wrinkles require relaxation of the muscles of the skin with agents like Botox® and Dysport®.
 Loss of facial volume caused by loss of fat requires adding volume to the deep layer using injectable dermal facial fillers or fat.
 Thus the best skin anti-aging technique is a combination of many different treatments which are discussed in detail below.

 Boston Plastic Surgery Specialists is a full service plastic surgery and medical spa practice, and offer a range of surgical and non-surgical anti-aging treatments.
-If you are interested in learning more about the procedures available, such as dermal fillers, laser skin resurfacing, IPL or microdermabrasion, contact Dr. Seckel today at 617-455-2859.
+If you are interested in learning more about our anti-aging treatments available, please contact our practice today to schedule a consultation.